thereiswaldo/jeremywalsh.ca/_drafts/pacing-strategy-for-running-around-the-bay.md

 > +9.2s/mile/% gradient incline

 John Kellogg made similar online posts, which have been [summarized in this document](https://docs.google.com/file/d/0B_zzkn1-wR0dRFNLT0tXTVlUN3FyZGpiVWRBNld0dw/edit?resourcekey=0-4GUJ056H30C6KtvbjGxmCA).
-His number was a more conservative 9.2 seconds should be added per mile per increase in gradient percent, which he further generalized to 1.74s for each 10ft elevation gain regardless of distance covered ([Source](https://docs.google.com/file/d/0B_zzkn1-wR0dRFNLT0tXTVlUN3FyZGpiVWRBNld0dw/edit?resourcekey=0-4GUJ056H30C6KtvbjGxmCA)).
+His number was a more conservative 9.2 seconds should be added per mile per increase in gradient percent, which he further generalized to 1.74s for each 10ft elevation gain regardless of distance covered.
+John never specified the effect of the downhills so we won't use his numbers further in our analysis.
+Jack and John both expressed that there formulas are merely guidelines, that seemed accurate on average for people they studied.

 ### Models